-A rare antique round plate from the late 19th century, produced in Russia at the I. E. Kuznetsov porcelain factory for the Persian market.
-The plate is bright scarlet, featuring a portrait of Naser al-Din Shah Qajar in the center and gilded decorative elements along the edge.
-The underside is marked in red ink enamel: I. E. Kuznetsov Factory on the Volkhov.
-Naser al-Din Shah Qajar was the Shah of Qajar Iran from September 5, 1848, to May 1, 1896, when he was assassinated.
-He was the son of Mohammad Shah Qajar and Malek Jahan Khanum and is the third longest-reigning monarch in the history of Iran after Shapur II of the Sasanian dynasty and Tahmasp I of the Safavid dynasty.
-Middle Eastern antiques, oriental decorative art for collectors, porcelain tableware and cutlery for home decor.
+A rare antique circular plate from the late 19th century, produced in Russia at the I. E. Kuznetsov porcelain factory for the Persian market.
+The plate is bright scarlet, featuring a portrait of Naser al-Din Shah Qajar in the center and gilded decorative elements on the rim.
+The underside is marked with red ink enamel: the I. E. Kuznetsov factory on the Volkhov River.
+Naser al-Din Shah Qajar was the Shah of Qajar Iran from September 5, 1848, until May 1, 1896, when he was assassinated.
+He was the son of Mohammad Shah Qajar and Malek Jahan Khanum and is the third longest-reigning monarch in Iranian history, after Shapur II of the Sassanid dynasty and Tahmasp I of the Safavid dynasty.
+Middle Eastern antiques, Eastern decorative art for collectors, porcelain tableware and dining utensils for home decor.

 Kuznetsova M.S. society